Prescription Drug Transition Process

 If you live in a long-term care facility, UnitedHealthcare will cover a temporary 31-day transition supply (unless your prescription is for fewer days).
 UnitedHealthcare will cover more than one refill of these drugs for the first 90 days for plan members, up to a 93-day supply.
 If you need a drug that is not on the formulary or your ability to get your drugs is limited, but you are past the first 90 days of plan membership, the transition program will cover a 31-day emergency supply of that drug (unless your prescription is for fewer days) while you pursue a formulary exception.

-You may face unplanned transitions after the first 90 days of plan enrollment, such as hospital discharges or level of care changes (i.e., in the week before a long-term care discharge), If you are prescribed a drug that is not on the formulary or your ability to get your drugs is limited, you are required to use the plan's exception process.
+You may face unplanned transitions after the first 90 days of plan enrollment, such as hospital discharges or level of care changes (i.e., changing a long-term care facility or in the week before or after a long-term care discharge, end of skilled nursing facility stay and reverting to Medicare Part D coverage or when taken off of hospice care).
+If you are prescribed a drug that is not on the formulary or your ability to get your drugs is limited, you are required to use the plan's exception process.
 You can request a one-time emergency supply of up to 31 days to allow you time to discuss alternative treatment with your doctor or to pursue a formulary exception.

 As a continuing member in the plan, you receive an Annual Notice of Changes (ANOC).
 You may notice that a formulary medication you are currently taking is either not on the upcoming year's formulary or its cost sharing or coverage is limited in the upcoming year.

 If you have any questions about this transition policy or need help asking for a formulary exception, a UnitedHealthcare representative can help.